Collectl |

 The following is an example taken while writing a large file and running the collectl command with no arguments.
 By default it shows cpu, network and disk stats in brief format.
 The key point of this format is all output appears on a single line making it much easier to spot spikes or other anomalies in the output:

-If you're still not sure if collectl is right for you, take a couple in minutes to look at the tutorial to get a better feel for what collectl can do.
+If you're still not sure if collectl is right for you, take a couple of minutes to look at the Collectl Tutorial to get a better feel for what collectl can do.
 Also be sure to check back and see what's new on the website, sign up for a Mailing List or watch the Forums.

 "I absolutely love it and have been using it extensively for months." |